Part 3: Stages of Bills – special cases

 3.6 The first formal step in securing the right to introduce a Member’s Bill is to lodge with NGBU a draft proposal for such a Bill (Rule 9.14.3).
+A draft or final proposal can be lodged at any time, including in recess.
 The proposal consists of the proposed short title of the Bill and a brief explanation of its proposed purposes.
-The draft proposal must be lodged with either—
+The draft proposal must be lodged with either:

 - a consultation document seeking views on the policy objectives of the draft proposal, or

 - a written statement (a “statement of reasons”) explaining why the member thinks that a case for the Bill has already been established and that consultation is unnecessary.